the ideal day to give God your very best.

 Each one of us was blessed at birth with more than many of us are aware of.
 When fed a steady diet of the Word of God, we can take full advantage of the beauty that life contains, and can be found even in situations that we may think are less than beautiful.

-When we give a smile to someone who needs one; when we help, in some way, to feed those who are hungry; when we offer words of comfort and solace to someone who is sad or has experienced loss – when we do any of these things or anyone of hundreds of other little things that demonstrate our understanding of God’s hope for His children, we are giving God our best.
+When we give a smile to someone who needs one; when we help, in some way, to feed those who are hungry; when we offer words of comfort and solace to someone who is sad or has experienced loss – when we do any of these things or any of hundreds of other little things that demonstrate our understanding of God’s hope for His children, we are giving God our best.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson